MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

             "cultivar": True,  # Signals to apsimNGpy to treat it as a cultivar parameter }

-cultivar specific paramters are still tricky, as there is need to specify whether the cultivar to be edited is the one specified in the manager script managing the sowing operations.
+Cultivar specific paramters are still tricky, as there is need to specify whether the cultivar to be edited is the one specified in the manager script managing the sowing operations.
 There are also situations where you may want to optimize the parameters of a cultivar **that is not the one currently specified in the manager script**.
 In such cases, you have two options.